Vegan Japanese

 Notes

-• Fresh or frozen udon noodles give the best chewy texture.
-Avoid dried if possible.
+Noodles: Fresh or frozen udon give the best chewy texture - avoid dried if you can, as they don't absorb the broth as well.

 Vegan Kake Udon (with Crispy Tofu Topping)